What is Eczema?

 - If using soap to wash your hands, rinse off thoroughly.

-- Limit the use of skin products except those prescribed for eczema.
+- Limit the use of skin products (except those prescribed for eczema).

-Climate and Eczema
+Climate triggers in Eczema

 Environmental conditions can have a big impact on eczema.